Last Updated: June 8, 2021

-Environmental justice is a term that means that both great environmental amenities (parks, scenic views, clean water, and clean air) and potential environmental hazards are evenly distributed throughout both upper-income and low-income communities.
+Environmental justice is a term meaning that both great environmental amenities (parks, scenic views, clean water, and clean air) and potential environmental hazards are evenly distributed throughout both upper-income and low-income communities.
 All too often the injustices are distributed along racial or ethnic lines, as well as economic ones.

-Most often the phrase refers to clustering of undesirable environmental land uses in a particular neighborhood, usually implying undesirable land uses where low-income people or people of color live.
+Most often the phrase refers to clustering of undesirable environmental land uses in a particular neighborhood, usually where low-income people or people of color live.

-It's also pretty easy to show a racial disparity in the location of hazardous waste facilities, heavy industrial plants, utility transformers, railroad tracks, landfills or transfer stations, warehouses that generate extensive diesel truck traffic, and noisy airports near working class neighborhoods or slums.
+It's pretty easy to show a racial disparity in the location of hazardous waste facilities, heavy industrial plants, utility transformers, railroad tracks, landfills or transfer stations, warehouses that generate extensive diesel truck traffic, and noisy airports near working class neighborhoods or slums.

 Some people also may use the term in a more theoretical way, considering crime, drug dealing, poor quality development, or homelessness as part of the environment.

 Environmental justice in the positive sense is pretty abstract.
 No one strays